deeleman/design-system-boilerplate/README.md

 You will see then how `_variables.css` and `variables.js` files are created in the `src/design-tokens/css` and `src/design-tokens/js` respectively.

-### Submitting Design Tokens information staright from Figma.
+### Submitting Design Tokens information straight from Figma.

 In order to do so, you will want to inatall the [Figma plugin](https://www.figma.com/community/plugin/888356646278934516/Design-Tokens) first and configure all your different layout information via Figma _styles_.